-$\begin{array}{l} Total \ Economic \ Value \ (TEV) = Use \ Value + Non-Use \ Value \\ (1) \qquad \qquad + \ Option \ Value \end{array}$
+Total Economic Value $$(TEV) = Use\ Value + Non-Use\ Value + Option\ Value$$

 Use value consists of direct use value and indirect use value.
-Direct use value can be from consumptive uses and non-consumptive uses.
-For example, if we consider a national park consumptive uses may include catching fish for food or using trees as wood for fires.
+Direct use value can be from consumptive uses and non-consumptive uses.1 For example, if we consider a national park consumptive uses may include catching fish for food or using trees as wood for fires.
 Non-consumptive uses include hiking and birdwatching.
-Non-consumptive uses do not diminish the availability of the resources for others, whereas consumptive uses diminish the availability of the resources in the future.
+Non-consumptive uses do not diminish the availability of the resources for others, whereas consumptive uses diminish the availability of the resource in the future.
 In these instances, an economic agent is deriving utility from direct use of the resource capturing recreation values.

-1. By consumptive uses we refer to the use of a resource for the purpose of consumption only.
 Indirect use values are the benefits derived from the resource without actually "using" the resource directly or being near the resource.
 Coming back to the example of the national park this would include climate regulation, air and water purification, biodiversity benefits, etc. Estimating indirect uses is one of the biggest challenges faced by CBA analysts.